RobertAndion/Discord_Music_Bot/README.md

 https://github.com/Devoxin/Lavalink.py

 ### NEW, Optional
-In order to use the new Reboot command you need to run the bot using tumx.
+In order to use the new Reboot command you need to run the bot using tmux.
 Installing tmux is simple

 #### Debian: